Self Care and Traveling for Health: being your best you for your family

 Between changing our eating habbits and being active as a family, we’ve been able to ensure that self-care is engrained in our daily lives, both at home and when we’re traveling.

-To go along with healthy eating, we also are sure to take our vitamins.
+To go along with healthy eating, we also are sure to take our vitamins and probiotics especially when traveling.
 The kids know that vitamins aren’t candy but like having them as part of their morning routine.
 While vitamins aren’t always necessary, they can be a great addition to ensure you taking care of the inside of your body too.
+And probitoics… let’s just say that travel can be tough on your GI system. 🙂

 Tip: check out this handy info from KnowYourOTCs.org regarding vitamins and when to incorporate them into your routine.